sakshstore/cburleson-pwa/docs/style-guide/images.md

 # Style Guide - Images

+## Favor internal images

+For the prinicple of longevity, it is best not to use images that are sourced externally.
+Where possible, try to ensure that the image is obtained and served from our own server.
+This is simply because we cannot rely (long term) on any image that is externally sourced.
+When externally sourced images suddenl;y dissapear, our pages degrade.

 ## Thumbnails

 Thumbnail images should be sized at 200px x 200px, 72 ppi, but rendered at 100px x 100px.
 They should be saved as JPEG, 80% compression, optimized.